AUAP/AP2018/all_miniex/mini_ex9.md

   - In the readme file:
     - Attach the flowchart image
     - You need to have a hyperlink that links to your chosen mini_ex folder.
-    - What is the difficulty in drawing the flow chart?
+    - What may be the difficulty in drawing the flow chart?
 4. For the **group** work:
   - Get together as a study group and brainstrom the forthcoming program for the final project
   - In the readme file: